MicrosoftDocs/playfab-docs/playfab-docs/features/automation/csharp-cloudscript/index.md

 * You must have an [Azure account](https://azure.microsoft.com/en-us/free/search/?&ef_id=EAIaIQobChMIhqGcsOTk5AIVF6rsCh0RIAJQEAAYASAAEgK6OfD_BwE:G:s&OCID=AID2000128_SEM_fNqQIgDa&MarinID=fNqQIgDa_306007172569_azure_e_c__46775454899_kwd-295407966859&lnkd=Google_Azure_Brand&gclid=EAIaIQobChMIhqGcsOTk5AIVF6rsCh0RIAJQEAAYASAAEgK6OfD_BwE) already setup.
 Signing up for an Azure Account is free.
 * You must have an [Azure Subscription setup](https://docs.microsoft.com/en-us/azure/billing/billing-create-subscription), Subscriptions can be cancelled at any time.
 Visit [Cancel Azure Subscription](https://docs.microsoft.com/en-us/azure/billing/billing-how-to-cancel-azure-subscription) for more info.
 * You must have a [PlayFab account](https://developer.playfab.com/en-us/signup).
-* You must have the C# CloudScript feature enabled for your title.
-Please contact [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com) to request access while in Private Preview.
-* You will need access to the Beta PlayFab SDKs while this feature is in Private Preview.
-You can also request access to these SDKs via [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).
-* You must use C# Functions.
-At this time the PlayFab integraiton with Azure Functions only supports the C# language.
-So be sure to create all your Azure Functions with C#.

 ### Getting Started
-There are two ways to get started with C# CloudScript using Azure Functions.
 The easiest and quickest way is to use Azure Functions right out of the box.
 To get started with Azure Functions with either Visual Studio Code or Visual Studio visit their [getting started guide](https://docs.microsoft.com/en-us/azure/azure-functions/) and return here once you are completely setup.

-The second is to use our [beta Visual Studio Code Extension](https://aka.ms/cs2af-vscode).
-Access is restricted to this resource, so you must also request access to it from [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

-What is the the difference between the two?
-The main difference is that our Visual Studio Code Extension provide some easy ways to registers and unregister functions with your PlayFab title.
-However, you do not need the extension to do this as there is a user interface for it in [Game Manager](https://developer.playfab.com/en-us/login).
-We will cover more about this below.

->Note: In this guide, we will focus only on the first scenario for using Azure Functions out of the box.
-And that you will be using Visual Studio Code.
+>Note: In this guide, we will focus only on using Visual Studio Code.

+>Note: You can use any [language that is supported in Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages).
+At this time the samples we provide with PlayFab integration uses the C# language.

 ### Enable the Feature
 Once you have gained access to the feature, you need to enable it.
 Visit Automation -> CloudScript tab -> Functions (Preview).